Flagship Research

 Chapter 1

-Power System: Capacity, Demand, and the Access Milestone
+Power System: Capacity, Demand, and the Adequacy Gap

 System Loss and Consumption Gap

-Transmission and distribution (T&D) losses stand at 8.0%, improved from 15-16% a decade ago but still meaning roughly one unit in twelve generated never reaches a paying consumer.
-Reducing losses to the 6-7% range achieved by better-performing regional utilities would be equivalent to adding over 1,000 MW of effective capacity without building a single new plant.
+Transmission and distribution losses stand at 8.0%, improved from 15-16 percent a decade ago but still meaning roughly one unit in twelve generated never reaches a paying consumer.
+Reducing losses to the 6-7 percent range achieved by better-performing regional utilities would be equivalent to adding over 1,000 MW of effective capacity without building a single new plant.

 Per-capita electricity consumption at 560 kWh remains far behind India (1,200 kWh), Vietnam (2,800 kWh), and the global average (3,500 kWh).
-Total generation of 101.7 billion kWh serves a population of 170 million, but the low per-capita figure reveals that 100% access has not translated into adequate supply.
-Industrial consumers face scheduled and unscheduled outages that reduce productivity, increase generator fuel costs, and deter energy-intensive manufacturing that could diversify the economy beyond garments.
+Total generation of 101.7 billion kWh serves a population of 174 million, but 100 percent access has not translated into adequate supply.
+Industrial consumers face scheduled and unscheduled outages that reduce productivity, raise diesel-generator costs, and deter energy-intensive manufacturing investment.

 Chapter 2